Berthe Des Clayes Scottish-Canadian, 1877-1968

 Further images

-Berthe Des Clayes’ Farm Work presents a subdued winter landscape centred on everyday rural labour.
+In Farm Work, c.
+1918, Berthe Des Clayes, Scottish-Canadian, 1877–1968, presents a subdued winter landscape centred on everyday rural labour.
 Snow spreads across the foreground in thin, textured passages, broken by a faint track that leads toward two small figures working beside a dark wagon or trough.
 Their loosely articulated forms suggest movement and effort rather than precise detail, emphasising the ordinariness of the task.
+Behind them, a cluster of barns and farmhouses in warm ochres, reds, and greys is partially screened by tall, leafless trees, whose vertical trunks and branches provide structure and contrast against the pale snow and overcast sky.
+The buildings appear settled and weathered, reinforcing the sense of a long-established working farm.